jwwylar/python-visualizer/README.md

 The [original project](https://github.com/dongli0x00/python-preview) was abandoned since 2018.

-We do not have access to a Mac, so we haven't been able to test this extension on one yet.
+We have successfully tested this extension on Windows and Linux.
+However, we do not have access to a Mac, so we haven't been able to test this extension on one yet.
 If you're using a Mac, we’d appreciate it if you could let us know whether it works.

 ## Functionalities and Configuration